Gain an ice climbing perspective on avalanche skills and safety training with our AST 1 course for ice climbers.

 PRICE:

 Special: Book an AST 1 and AST 2 at the same time and receive a 10% discount on both programs!
-The discount for the AST 2 does NOT apply for the AST 2 based at Purcell Lodge.
+The discount for the AST 2 does NOT apply to AST 2 lodge-based programs.

 Trip Cancellation Insurance is available through the Simpson Group.